-Examine the circuit record to determine the following:

-- (a) The type of signaling used - (b) The test access points to be used - (c) The required supervisory signal to establish and hold the transmission path for testing (simulated off-hook condition), if applicable - (d) The transmission levels and impedance at the test access points

-STEP PROCEDURE (e) The presence of compandored facilities on the channel (f) Any unique requirements for the particular channel.
+STEP PROCEDURE 1 Examine the circuit record to determine the following: (a) The type of signaling used (b) The test access points to be used (c) The required supervisory signal to establish and hold the transmission path for testing (simulated off-hook condition), if applicable (d) The transmission levels and impedance at the test access points (e) The presence of compandored facilities on the channel (f) Any unique requirements for the particular channel.
 2 Access the channel to be tested, and establish the proper signaling conditions, if applicable.
 3 Set the threshold of the impulse measuring set to the limit given in Section 313-120-100.
-4 Have the far end terminate the channel, or apply a holding tone at the proper level for channels with compandored facilities.
-(See Test Levels in Part 1B.)
+4 Have the far end terminate the channel, or apply a 1004-Hz holding tone 13 dB below the TLP for channels with compandored facilities.
 5 Set the test set timer to 15 minutes and start the test.
 (If the test set does not have a timer, start the test and manually stop it at the end of 15 minutes.)
 6 At the completion of the test, compare the number of impulses shown on the test set to the limit in Section 313-120-100.
 Requirement: The limit should not be exceeded.
 If the requirements are met, go to Step 9.
 7 If the reading is above the limit, sectionalize the trouble by taking impulse noise measurements on the channel segments and have the trouble corrected.
 8 Once the trouble is corrected, repeat the impulse noise test to verify that the channel is now within limits.
 9 Perform the impulse noise test in the opposite direction of transmission.
 10 Record and maintain all test measurement results.